 We seek to develop Christ-centered lives through worship, the sacraments, prayer, Bible study, compassion, fellowship with other Christians, and regular financial support of the Church.

-Our priest is available for pastoral care and services including baptisms, weddings, funerals, sick calls, Christian education, and spiritual direction.
+Our priest is available for pastoral care and services including baptisms, weddings, funerals, sick calls, Christian education, private confession and absolution, and spiritual direction.

 The Holy Bible

-At St. John’s we believe in the sanctity and dignity of all human life and in traditional Biblical standards of morality.
-It is our belief that life begins at the moment of conception and that the willful taking of life by abortion is a grave sin.
+We believe in the sanctity and dignity of all human life and in traditional Biblical standards of morality.
+We believe that life begins at the moment of conception and that the willful taking of life by abortion is a grave sin.
 We also believe in the family, in the God-given sacramental bond in marriage between one man and one woman.
 We profess that sexual activity is to be practiced only within the bonds of Holy Matrimony.